quicwg/base-drafts/draft-ietf-quic-transport.md

 : This 8-byte field contains arbitrary data.

-A PATH_CHALLENGE frame containing at least 8 randomly generated {{?RFC4086}}
-octets is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.
+A PATH_CHALLENGE frame containing 8 octets that are hard to guess is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.

 The recipient of this frame MUST generate a PATH_RESPONSE frame ({{frame-path-response}}) containing the same Data.
 An endpoint that receives a